Emurgo/cardano-serialization-lib/doc/getting-started/metadata.md

 # Metadata

-## Shelley Metadata format
+## Transaction Metadata format

+Transaction after the Shelley hardfork can contain arbitrary transaction meta (**note:** this is NOT the same as pool metadata)

-Shelley metadata takes the form of a map of metadatums, which are recursive JSON-like structures.
+Transaction metadata takes the form of a map of metadatums, which are recursive JSON-like structures.

 It is defined in [CDDL](https://tools.ietf.org/html/rfc8610), a schema grammar for representing [CBOR](https://tools.ietf.org/html/rfc7049) binary encoding as:
 ```